 We continue to embed cultural competence in all training.
-The Cultural Competence Unit reviews the WET component Update embedded in the MHSA FY 2022-23 Annual (https://dhs.saccounty.gov/BHS/Pages/MHSA-Updates/GI-MHSA-FY2022-23-Annual-Update.aspx%20) to ensure that cultural competence is referenced in all training plans.
-Since 2007, through the WET component, BHS has utilized the evidence based California Brief Multicultural Competence Scale (CBMCS) training curriculum to provide the required annual cultural competence training to our county and contract provider staff.
+The Cultural Competence Unit reviews the WET component embedded in the MHSA FY 2022-23 Annual Update ensure that cultural competence is referenced in all training plans.
+Since 2007, through the WET component, BHS has utilized the evidence-based California Brief Multicultural Competence Scale (CBMCS) training curriculum to provide the required annual cultural competence training to our county and contract provider staff.
 Evaluations from attendees throughout the years have indicated improved knowledge and skills in attendees' ability to communicate and interact effectively across cultures.
-Beginning in Fiscal Year 2020/21, BHS shifted focus to a training that advances behavioral health equity.
+Beginning in Fiscal Year 2020/21, BHS shifted focus to training that advances behavioral health equity.